Lightning Damage Insurance Claims

 Replacement Cost vs. Actual Cash Value

 For electronics, the difference between Replacement Cost Value (RCV) and Actual Cash Value (ACV) is huge.
 The insurer will want to pay you the depreciated ACV.
-We fight to ensure you are paid the full RCV, which is the cost to buy a new, comparable device today, as per the terms of most policies.
+We work to ensure you are paid the full RCV, which is the cost to buy a new, comparable device today, as per the terms of most policies.

 Damage to Building Systems